Document Type : Research Article

 Conclusion

-The general conclusion for the three cities of Astara, Bandar Anzali, and Rezvanshahr shows that all three regions face specific challenges in the field of environmental pollution, which is caused by a combination of natural and human factors.
+Pollution from industrial and domestic wastewater entering the coastal waters is one of the major challenges on the northern coasts of Iran.
+In Bandar Anzali, this problem has been exacerbated due to the lack of adequate wastewater management infrastructure and poor enforcement of environmental laws.
+The general conclusion for the three cities of Astara, Bandar Anzali, and Rezvanshahr shows that all three regions face specific environmental pollution challenges caused by a combination of natural and human factors.
 Managers and planners can effectively reduce the risks of pollution in coastal areas by using the results of this research.
-Furthermore, these results will help facilitate the presentation and implementation of practical solutions.
+Furthermore, these results will help facilitate the development and implementation of practical solutions.

 Keywords